How to Start an LLC in Florida

 Florida doesn't require LLCs to have an operating agreement.
 But it's still strongly advised to draft one for your company.

-An operating agreement has several benefits, like helping reinforce your LLC's liability protection.
+An LLC operating agreement has several benefits, like helping reinforce your company's liability protection.
 It can also prevent misunderstandings and resolve internal conflicts when they arise.

 It generally contains the same information as your Articles of Organization.
 This includes your LLC name, registered agent details, business purpose, etc. But you can also include specific details about your company's operations, like: